rage/programming-23/data/part-12/3-functional-programming.md

 Lambda expressions and different types of comprehensions are common techniques in the functional programming style, as they let you process data without storing it in variables, so that the state of the program does not change.
 For example, a lambda expression is for all intents and purposes a function, but we do not need to store a named reference to it anywhere.

-As mentioned above, functional programming is a programming paradigm, or a style of programming, and it is one of many.
-Some programming paradigms we've already come across include
+As mentioned above, functional programming is a programming paradigm, or a style of programming.
+There are many different programming paradigms, and we've already come across some of them:

-* imperative programming, where the program consists of a sequence commands which is executed in order
+* imperative programming, where the program consists of a sequence of commands which is executed in order
 * procedural programming, where the program is grouped into procedures or sub-programs
 * object-oriented programming, where the program and its state is stored in objects defined in classes.

 There are differing opinions on the divisions between the different paradigms; for example, some maintain that imperative and procedural programming mean the same thing, while others place imperative programming as an umbrella term which covers both procedural and object-oriented programming.
+Th terminology and divisions are not that important, and neither is strictly sticking to one or the other paradigm, but it is important to understand that such different approaches exist, as they affect the choices programmers make,

 Many programming languages are designed with one or the other programming paradigm in mind, but Python is a rather versatile programming language, and allows for following several different programming paradigms, even within a single program.
 This lets us choose the most efficient and clear method for solving each problem.